School Meals- making the right choices...

 - Support under Part VI of the Immigration and Asylum Act 1999

 - Universal credit

 For more information, updates and applications, visit www.hertfordshire.gov.uk/freeschoolmeals or telephone 0300 123 4048.
-Mrs Chaplin, Mrs Cohen and Mrs Shipton in the school office are always happy to help with applications.
+Mrs Cohen, Mrs Shipton and Mrs Wash in the school office are always happy to help with applications.
 Children who receive free school meals are also entitled to a free packed lunch for school trips.

-Unless there is a medical reason why your child cannot drink milk or water we do not allow children to bring flavoured drinks or juice to school except as part of their packed lunch.
-Drinking water is available for all children or you may bring in a named water bottle.
+Unless there is a medical reason why your child cannot drink milk or water, we do not allow children to bring flavoured drinks or juice to school except as part of their packed lunch.
+Drinking water is available for all children, but we do request that you bring in a named water bottle.